All Year: All year round

 Note: Please login or register if you wish to see all full size photos and part reviews.
 You will also require to upgrade to premier membership in order to view contact details, weblinks and complete reviews.

-Please read our full profile: help is required from the end of April 2018 to the end of July 2018, we appreciate knowing you received our contact - thanks.
+OUR FULL PROFILE: Help is required from the 13th of July, 2018 to the end of September 2018, we appreciate knowing you received our contact - thanks.

 We are looking for helpers to care for our "menagerie" (Generally if you can only come for a few weeks that will help but we do need help all year round and would like sitters for 1 to 3 months, if possible).